mattix7771/Group_8_SEM_CW/use-cases/use-case-4.md

 ### Preconditions

-Database contains all countries of the world.
+Database contains population of the world.
-User input available.

 ### Success End Condition

-A report is provided with N number of top populated countries.
+The following reports are produced:
+- The population of people, people living in cities, and people not living in cities in each continent, region and country.

 ### Failed End Condition